Acupuncture and TCM

-Liz Ellicott is a practitioner of Acupuncture and Traditional Chinese Medicine.
+Liz Ellicott is a practitioner of Acupuncture and Traditional Chinese Medicine .
 She studied at The Irish College of Traditional Medicine (affiliated to Guangzhou University, China) in Dublin.
-She is a full member of The Acupuncture Foundation Professional Association and the European Council of TCM.
+She is a fully registered member of The Acupuncture Foundation Professional Association and the European Council of TCM.

 Over 20 years ago, while working in the media and living in London, Liz trained in the martial art of T’ai Chi and Qi Gong , under Sufi Gary Wragg.
 It was through practicing these disciplines that she discovered the oriental principles of yin and yang; and how Qi Gong has been used to treat people medically for thousands of years, helping them to live more harmonious and balanced lives.